Practice and Training

 2) Practice simultaneous interpreting, using real-life speeches delivered by speakers who are making no concessions to the fact that you are interpreting them, and pulling no punches!
 We have a wealth of examples available to us at the tips of our fingers…

-Record your work and check it afterwards; as often as possible, ask for feedback from an experienced interpreter with the relevant ‘A’ language (if need be, arrange to send sound files by email).
+Record your work and check it afterwards; as often as possible, ask for feedback from an experienced interpreter with the relevant ‘A’ language (if need be, arrange to send sound files by email or WhatsApp).

 In Annex II below you will find a description of an excellent group of this type, which is primarily aimed at recent graduates.
 This is an example from which to draw inspiration; please take into account the intellectual property involved in the format and website of this group, and make sure to ask permission from the group organizer (listed in the Annex) before cutting and pasting any part of her work.